m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 Now none of this is new.
 You can see these patterns in <a href="https://www.sociocracyforall.org/" target="_blank">Sociocracy</a> and <a href="https://www.holacracy.org/" target="_blank">Holocracy</a>.
 In Indigenous governance, in high trust teams and more.

 But within and amidst the expression of these ancestral patterns of communing are many layers of practices.
 From the micro to the macro.
+From somatic technologies of consciousness to the use of digital tools.
+From the small ritual practices to embed and embody in daily life to the larger rituals of community gatherings.
+From the deep listening to the land to the deep listening to the stories of our ancestors.
+From the playful experimentation with new technologies to the serious play of crafting new narratives and making them real and positively impactful.
+Many will change and evolve as we learn and unlearn.

-It's called Collective Futurecrafting because it's not about predicting or controlling the future, but about participating artfully in its emergence.
-Like gardening, it requires both intention and surrender, both careful tending and trust in life's inherent creativity.
+And really it's called Collective Futurecrafting because it's not about predicting or controlling the future, but about participating artfully in its emergence.
+Like gardening, it requires both intention and surrender, both careful tending and trust in life's inherent creativity and wisdom.

-It is an ongoing process of becoming that will evolve.
-And learnings from this evolution will be shared in the open as I sit and commune with my fellow crafters.
-As we pilot the principles, patterns and practices through my local kids school P&C and in the various communities I am part of.
+An ongoing process of becoming that will evolve.
+And learnings from this evolution will be shared in the open as I sit and commune with my fellow mission stewards and crafters.
+As we pilot the principles, patterns and practices through my local kids school P&C and in the various communities we are all part of.
 Playing it out as we live it out.

 In the words of <a href="https://adriennemareebrown.net/" target="_blank">Adrienne Maree Brown</a>